rnolReflections from School of Health and Society Research Student Careers Event

 • Nurture creative thinking

 Faysal Kabir Shuvo is a PhD candidate, in the Population Wellbeing and Environment Research Lab (PowerLab), School of Health and Society under the supervision of Professor Thomas Astell-Burt and Associate Professor Xiaoqi Feng.
 His research focuses on exploring socioeconomic inequality of urban green space distributions and qualities as to promote social and active ageing in three contrasting international cities.

 Thank you Faysal – I can see from you blog piece that you took a lot from the interesting panel discussion, with two diverse and fascinating career stories shared.
 I am really happy to hear that CRLH900 is supporting you in thinking deeply about your future career.
-Career Ready Learning for Higher Degree Researchers (CRLH900) zero credit point subject is now open for enrolments for Autumn 2019 session
+Enrol in Career Ready Learning for Higher Degree Researchers (CRLH900) zero credit point subject

 For more career advice from UOW alumni – see our HDR Career Conversations HDR alumni career posts